Boundary-value problems of functional differential equations with state-dependent delays: Introduction

 For the rescaled problem \eqref{intro:dde:ex:rescaled} the right-hand side nonlinearity has the form

-where we use $C^\ell_\pi$ for spaces of $\ell$ times continuously differentiable $1$-periodic functions.
-We observe that unknowns appear inside the arguments of $y$, which is itself unknown, such that application of the Fr{\'e}chet derivative to $\gts$ reduces the regularity of the argument $y$ of $\gts$:
+where the subscript $(\cdot)_\mathrm{ts}$ stands for \emph{time shift} and we use $C^\ell_\pi$ for spaces of $\ell$ times continuously differentiable $1$-periodic functions.
+We observe that unknowns appear inside the arguments of $y$, which is itself unknown, such that application of the derivative to $\gts$ reduces the regularity of the argument $y$ of $\gts$:

+for a deviation $(\delta^y,\delta^T,\delta^p)\in C^\ell_\pi\times\R\times\R$.
 Thus, the right-hand side $\gts$ is not differentiable or locally Lipschitz continuous if we consider $\gts$ as mapping $y\in C^\ell_\pi$ into $C^\ell_\pi$ for any $\ell\geq0$.
-The review by \cite{HKWW06} pointed out this lack of continuous differentiability and its consequences (see also \citep{cassidy2019}).
+The review by \cite{HKWW06} pointed out this lack of continuous differentiability and its consequences (see also \cite{cassidy2019}).
 For example, solutions for IVPs are not unique if one permits $C^0$ initial conditions.
 If the initial conditions are at least $C^1$ and \emph{compatible} \citep{W03}, then the dependence of IVP solutions on initial values is $C^1$ but results on higher regularity are missing.
-Large parts of the theory for FDEs as developed in textbooks by \citet{H77}, \citet{HL93} and \citet{DGLW95} relies strongly on continuous differentiability of $\gts$ acting on arguments $y\in C^0$, and are, thus, not applicable to problems such as \eqref{intro:dde:ex}.
+Large parts of the theory for FDEs as developed in textbooks by \cite{H77}, \cite{HL93} and \cite{DGLW95} relies on continuous differentiability of $\gts$ acting on arguments $y\in C^0$, and are, thus, not applicable to problems such as \eqref{intro:dde:ex}.